City of Lancaster, OH

 - When conducting inspections or repairs, sign crews can use Cartegraph to easily modify sign information that was previously documented through orthophotography.
 Those updates are synced in real-time with ArcGIS to keep both databases current.

 - When installing assets, gas crews previously needed GIS technicians on-hand to record highly accurate GPS readings.
-Now they can capture rough coordinates via Cartegraph for iPad.
+Now they can capture rough coordinates via the Cartegraph mobile app.
 GIS technicians can easily make adjustments if needed.